GeekyAnts/nativebase-docs/docs/3.1.x/icon.md

 You can use icons in multiple ways in NativeBase:

-- Create icon by creating an SVG Icon
+- Create icon by creating an SVG Icon.
-- Create icon using createIcon function and use it as a component
+- Create icon using createIcon function and use it as a component.
 - Use a third-party icon library ( such as [@expo/vector-icons](https://github.com/expo/vector-icons) ), with `as` prop.

 ## Examples

 ### NativeBase Icons

-We provides a set of commonly used interface icons.
-So you can directly use them in your project.
+We provide a set of commonly used interface icons which you can directly use in your project.
 All our icons are create using [`createIcon`](icon#createicon) function from NativeBase.

 ```ComponentSnackPlayer path=primitives,Icon,AllIcons.tsx